CRH

 -

-CRH (when applied directly to the dorsal mPFC, where a particularly large number of CRH receptors are located, and likewise when applied globally to the brain) dose-dependently reduces PFC performance (especially working memory).
-CRH antagonists abolish this effect.4219
+CRH (when applied directly to the dorsal mPFC, where a particularly large number of CRH receptors are located, and also when applied globally in the brain) reduces the performance of the PFC (especially working memory) in a dose-dependent manner.
+CRH antagonists neutralize this effect.4219

 2.3.3.
 CRH and mental disorders